 - Grated Parmesan cheese

-Begin by preparing a batch of fresh egg pasta, then a good portion of béchamel sauce.
-Set aside until needed.
+Begin by preparing a batch of fresh egg pasta, then make a batch of béchamel sauce.
+Set each aside until needed.

-Now assemble your lasagna just as you would classic lasagne: place a layer of parboiled pasta in a buttered baking dish, then a thin layer of béchamel, followed by a layer of asparagus purée, then place a few asparagus tips here and there, then sprinkle generously with grated parmesan cheese over everything.
+Now assemble your lasagna just as you would classic lasagne.
+Place a layer of parboiled pasta in a well-buttered baking dish.
+Slather a thin layer of béchamel all over the pasta, followed by a layer of the asparagus purée, then place a few asparagus tips here and there.
+Finally, sprinkle generously with grated parmesan cheese over everything.
 You should wind up with something like this:

 Keep on layering in this way until you have used up your ingredients, ending with a layer of pasta.
-(You should lay down no more four or five layers of pasta.
-(This kind of lasagna should not be too thick.)
-Cover with a layer of béchamel, sprinkle with more grated parmesan and dot with butter.
+(You should lay down no more four or five layers of pasta in all.
+This kind of lasagna should not be too thick.)
+Finally, top with a layer of béchamel, sprinkled generously with grated parmesan and dotted with butter.

 Notes on Asparagus Lasagna

 If you want a richer dish, you can sauté the asparagus tips in butter before adding them to the dish.
-And you can also make the dish even more savory if you like by allowing the asparagus purée to insaporire in a soffritto of butter and shallots before folding in a bit of béchamel.
-In the alternative, instead of asparagus purée, you can sauté both tips and stems in butter, along with a bit of shallot, and layer them over the béchamel.
-And some versions of asparagus lasagna really go to town, adding bits of soft cheese like a fontina or bel paese, and/or shredded prosciutto along with the asparagus tips.
+You can make the dish even more savory by sautéing the asparagus purée in a soffritto of butter and shallots before folding in the béchamel.
+Or, instead of an asparagus purée, you can sauté both tips and stems in butter, along with a bit of shallot, and layer them both over the béchamel.
+And some versions of asparagus lasagna really go to town, laying down chunks of soft cheese like a fontina or Belpaese, and/or shredded prosciutto among the asparagus tips.

 Other vegetables lasagnas

 You can make all sorts of vegetable lasagne using the same basic method.
-For vegetables like mushrooms that don’t purée well, simply slice them thinly and sauté them in butter or oil, along with a bit of shallot or onion or garlic.
-(The choice of allium depends on the vegetable and the effect you are after).
-If fact, almost any sautéed vegetable you might use as a side dish can do service to stuff lasagne in this way: funghi trifolati, piselli alla romana… You can even make lasagna with a combination of different vegetables.
+For vegetables like mushrooms that don’t purée well, slice them thinly and sauté them in butter or oil, along with a bit of shallot, onion or garlic.
+In fact, almost any sautéed vegetable you might use as a side dish can do service as a stuffing for this kind of lasagna: mushrooms, artichokes, spinach, carrots, peas… Or even a combination of different vegetables.
 There is really no end to the variations you can dream up.
 And with all that lovely béchamel and butter, they are all delicious!